vitorfhc/goforces/README.md

 Available Commands:
-  help        Help about any command scrape      Scrapes a contest or a problem
+  help        Help about any command scrape      Scrapes a contest or a problem test        Takes an executable and tests it with the input files

 Flags:
   -h, --help   help for goforces

+Use "goforces [command] --help" for more information about a command.
 ```

 ## Example